walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 proximity presentation.
 The native SwiftUI view model consumes the Wallet SDK session directly and does not reconstruct protocol state, reader trust, request meaning, or disclosure rules.

+The sharing screen offers **Hold near the reader** and **Show QR code** only for engagements actually prepared by the SDK.
+A single ready QR method opens directly.
+On iOS, choosing NFC explicitly opens the system presentation sheet, including when NFC is the only available method.
+It does not depend on the optional short-lived presentment assertion.
+Choosing an already prepared engagement preserves the session and payload.
+Once connecting starts, method controls disappear;
+reader consent remains the focus, and the actual route is available under **Connection details**.
+Completion shows the result and **Done**, without radio controls.

+Permission setup explains the required action before opening an OS prompt.
+Users can skip optional setup only when the SDK reports another complete route that can start.
+Returning from Settings rechecks availability; declined permissions are not requested again automatically.
+QR visibility alone controls temporary screen brightness, and the QR is hidden once connecting begins.

+**Settings → Credential Sharing → Nearby sharing** stores the connection profile for the next presentation.
+Automatic uses the available reader-compatible routes.
+Compatibility profiles narrow transfer to Bluetooth, or select provisional NFCv2 direct/handover modes.
+These choices are kept out of the sharing journey and cannot change an active exchange.
+Device support and permissions are checked at startup; NFCv2 retains its mandatory NFC channel.

 The journey displays Device Engagement as an accessible QR code, retrieves over the available Bluetooth Low Energy method, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
 It exposes reader-stated